LogoHistorical Figure MBTI

 Unlike Renaissance polymaths who sought mastery over the external world, Shakespeare's genius was inward-facing.
 He was less interested in how the universe worked than in how people endure it — how they love, betray, hesitate, rationalize, and grieve.
 His work is not driven by novelty or experimentation for its own sake, but by a sustained meditation on meaning, identity, and consequence.

-The INFP interpretation assumes that Shakespeare’s work is driven primarily by personal feeling and individual moral expression (Fi).
-Yet his writing consistently demonstrates something more systematic and outward-facing: an effort to map shared human patterns, social tensions, and moral dilemmas that extend beyond the self.
+He is most commonly mistyped as an INFP, and occasionally as an ENFP or ENTP, due to his emotional depth, lyrical language, and apparent sensitivity.
+But his writing consistently demonstrates something more systematic and outward-facing: an effort to map shared human patterns, social tensions, and moral dilemmas that extend beyond the self.

-Shakespeare does not write to express his feelings.
+That's the INFJ signature: Shakespeare does not write to express his feelings.
 He writes to reveal how people work.

-Ni – dominant
+Ni

 At the core of Shakespeare's work is introverted intuition: a deep, singular preoccupation with underlying human patterns.